Complex CNN CSI Enhancer for Integrated Sensing and Communications: System Model

 \subsection{Channel Model}

-This subsection presents the ray-tracing channel model for the MIMO-OFDM system.
+This subsection presents the multi-path channel model for the MIMO-OFDM system.
 The uniform interval between neighboring antenna elements is denoted by $d_a$.
 The size of ULA is ${P} \times {1}$.
 The AoA for receiving or the angle-of-departure (AoD) for transmitting the $k$th far-field signal is ${\theta _k}$.
-The phase difference between the $p$th antenna element and the reference antenna element is~\cite{HAARDT2014651}
+The steering vector of the ULA is~\cite{HAARDT2014651}

 where $\lambda = c/f_c$ is the wavelength of the carrier, and $c$ is the speed of light.